 Dr. Weintraub is in his surgical prime with the quiet calm of success — mature in his aesthetic judgment and technically seasoned with more than two decades of experience performing cosmetic plastic surgery in NYC.
 He employs cutting-edge approaches to treatments, using the latest minimally invasive, non-surgical and short-incision techniques to provide the maximum benefit to his plastic-surgery patients.

 Traditionally, facelift incisions extend from the temple to the area in front of the ear, then continue behind the ear and into the scalp, often producing an easily visible scar when your hair is worn up.
 With the advent of the Short Scar Facelift, the incision is, as the name implies, shorter.
 It begins at the top of the ear and is then disguised inside the ear, with the remaining excess well concealed in the crease behind the ear.
 No unsightly scars show when the hair is worn up.
 The long-term added support is secured by plicating the deeper layers of the SMAS (submuscular aponeurotic system).
 Compared to traditional facelifts, the operation and the post-op recovery period take less time.
-Dr. Weintraub prefers Short Scar Facelifts and has perfected the technique, closing all wounds in layers with tiny, precise micro-sutures that are woven under the skin, camouflaging any telltale signs of surgery.*
+Our board-certified plastic surgeon, Dr. Barry M. Weintraub, prefers Short Scar Facelifts and has perfected the technique, closing all wounds in layers with tiny, precise micro-sutures that are woven under the skin, camouflaging any telltale signs of surgery.*

 There is no specific chronological age that determines when you should have a rejuvenative procedure; the best way to know when it’s right to call for a consultation is when you look in the mirror and see something that truly bothers you.
 Likewise, there is only one person to have plastic surgery for: you and you alone.
 It should never be undertaken due to pressure from others.